+One of the most prevalent debates in the data industry is that of ETL vs ELT.
 ETL stands for Extract, Transform, and Load.
-It’s been a conventional process to manage data pipelines for years.
-However, the increasing popularity of contemporary cloud-based data warehouses is shifting the customary idea of ETL in the direction of ELT.
+It’s been a conventional process to manage ETL pipelines for years.
+However, the increasing popularity of modern cloud-based data warehouses is shifting the customary idea of ETL in the direction of ELT.

 So, what is ELT?
 What’s the difference between ETL and ELT?
 Does the only difference lie in the order in which you perform the steps?
 Of course, not!
-Let’s explore ETL vs. ELT in depth.
+Let’s explore the difference between ETL and ELT in depth.

 Everything to know about ETL vs. ELT

 This article will solve the ETL vs. ELT dilemma and discuss the pros and cons of each approach to find out which one would be more suitable for your business.
 Furthermore, we will outline the basic features of the ETL vs. ELT architecture and get a basic understanding of these two concepts.

 The first step in the ETL architecture framework is Extraction, which involves pulling out data from a data source.
 The data is read and gathered during this phase, often from numerous sources, such as on-premise and cloud databases, enterprise applications, file systems, and more.